CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ---
-title: NVIDIA Cumulus Linux Configuration Guide for NSX-T Deplyoments
+title: NVIDIA Cumulus Linux Configuration Guide for NSX-T Deployments
 author: NVIDIA Networking
 product: NVIDIA Networking Guides
 ---

 VMware NSX-T provides an agile software-defined infrastructure to build cloud-native application environments.
-It aims to provide automation, simplicity in operations, networking and security.
+It aims to provide automation, simplicity in operations, networking, and security.
-NSX-T supports various type of environments like multi-hypervisor, bare-metal worloads, hybrid/public clouds and more.
-It serves as the control-plane, data-plane and management-plane for virtualized overlay solutions.
+NSX-T supports various type of environments like multi-hypervisor, bare-metal workloads, hybrid/public clouds and more.
+It serves as the control-plane, data-plane, and management-plane for virtualized overlay solutions.

-VMware virtualized enviorment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to each other over an underlay IP fabric.
+VMware virtualized environment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to each other over an underlay IP fabric.
 NVIDIA Spectrum switches provides best-in-class underlay hardware leveraging the Spectrum ASIC providing speeds of 1 to 400Gbps.
-With NVIDIA Cumulus Linux OS software the underlying fabric configuration can be easially provisioned to ensure VMware NSX-T proper operations.
+With NVIDIA Cumulus Linux OS software, the underlying fabric configuration can be easily provisioned to ensure VMware NSX-T proper operations.

-This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments, and shows the required underlay switches configurations of Cumulus Linux.</br>
+This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments and shows the required underlay switches configurations of Cumulus Linux.
-In the following scenarions, the underlay IP fabric configured with [Multi-Chassis Link Aggregation - MLAG](https://docs.cumulusnetworks.com/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) for active/active phisical layer 2 connectivity, [Virtual Router Redundancy - VRR and VRRP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/) for active/active and redundant layer 3 gateways, and [Border Gateway Protocol - BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/) to provide underlay IP fabric connectivity between all physical and logical elemets.
+In the following scenarios, the underlay IP fabric configured with [Multi-Chassis Link Aggregation - MLAG](https://docs.cumulusnetworks.com/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) for active/active physical layer 2 connectivity, [Virtual Router Redundancy - VRR and VRRP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/) for active/active and redundant layer 3 gateways, and [Border Gateway Protocol - BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/) to provide underlay IP fabric connectivity between all physical and logical elements.
 Our best-practice is using [eBGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#ebgp-and-ibgp) for all Leaf-Spine underlay peerings.

 {{%notice note%}}